l8stwisd8m/longintlib/README.md

 ## Overview

-The **longintlib** is a lightweight dynamic arbitrary-precision arithmetic library for x86-64 providing basic functions for operating long integers.
+The **𝖑𝖔𝖓𝖌𝖎𝖓𝖙𝖑𝖎𝖇** is a lightweight dynamic arbitrary-precision arithmetic library for x86-64 providing basic functions for operating long integers.
 Syntax is pretty straightforward making it simple and highly customizable.
 This project consists of the library itself, tests and examples.
-There are also additional features, not provided in the main library file, but which can be added separately.
+There are also additional features, not included in the main library file, but which can be added separately.

 A brief introduction is provided below.
 See [documentation](https://github.com/l8stwisd8m/longintlib/blob/main/docs/Documentation.md) for more detailed types & functions description.